 - Activate Computer: Deep Security protection is activated on the computer.

 - Delay activation by (minutes): Activation is delayed by a specified number of minutes.

 - If the event-based task is intended to apply protection to a VM that is being vMotioned to an ESXi protected by a Deep Security Virtual Appliance, add a delay before activation to allow any pending VMware administrative tasks to complete.
 The amount of delay varies depending on your environment.

 - Deactivate Computer:Deep Security protection is deactivated on the computer.

 - Assign Policy: The new computer is automatically assigned a policy.
 (The computer must be activated first.)

 - Assign Relay Group: The new computer is automatically assigned a relay group from which to receive security updates.

 - Assign to Computer Group: The computer is placed in one of the computer groups on the Computers page.

 If multiple event-based tasks are triggered by the same condition, the tasks are executed in alphabetical order by task name.

-Temporarily disable an event-based task
+Enable or disable an event-based task